louabill/ado-mode/README.md

 **Please** let me know if there are any troubles with the installations, since there are little quirks with cross-platform Emacs stuff.

-`ado-mode` is on the disaster now know as X: @ado-mode.
-The real reason for this is to have an easy RSS feed for finding out about updates: [https://twitter.com/adomode](https://twitter.com/adomode)
+`ado-mode` now gets announced on BlueSky: [https://bsky.app/profile/adomode.bsky.social](https://bsky.app/profile/adomode.bsky.social) so that there is an easy RSS feed for finding out about updates. `ado-mode` was on the disaster now called X, but that account will sit idle as long as X is run by a megalomaniac on ketamine.